blackholes12/OpenGL-4D-Graphic-Designer/README.md

 ## Issues:
 1. This application currently only supports the Windows operating system and does not currently support Linux or Mac operating systems.
 2. There may be non-standard writing in this C++application, which may result in failure to open or memory overflow.
 Please understand if any issues are found.
-3. Open the executable file at OpenGL4d\OpenGL2\NewEngine.exe.
+3. If you want to play it,please make sure the exe file,openal32.dll,sfml-audio-2.dll,sfml-system-2.dll and resourcefile is in the same folder.